NadiiaYevtushenko/r10/README.md

 ## 🌟 Key Components

 1. **FormField.tsx**
    - Modular field component for handling inputs, errors, and success messages.

 2. **HyperspaceForm.tsx**
    - Main feature: Registration form with validation schema and dynamic rendering of input fields.

 3. **ConfirmationMessage.tsx**
    - Success message logic is dynamically controlled based on input touch and validation.

 ---
+## ♿ Accessibility Support

+Basic accessibility support has been implemented for users who rely on assistive technologies such as screen readers.

+### 🔧 Improvements Made:

+1. **Each input field includes an `aria-label` attribute**
+    - This allows screen readers to announce descriptive labels without the need for visible `<label>` elements.
+    - The `aria-label` attributes were added without altering the logic or component structure.

+2. **No additional functional changes**
+    - Component architecture remains unchanged for consistency and simplicity.

+---

+### ✅ Accessibility Testing via Google Lighthouse

+Google Chrome’s built-in **Lighthouse** tool was used for automated accessibility testing.

+#### 🔍 Steps:

+1. Open the application in **Google Chrome**.
+2. Press **F12** to open **DevTools**.
+3. Go to the **Lighthouse** tab.
+4. Select the **Accessibility** checkbox.
+5. Click **Generate report**.
+6. Review the results:
+    - If `aria-label` attributes are implemented correctly, no violations will appear.
+    - Suggestions will appear if further enhancements are needed.

+---